BozhidarShopov/JavaScript-Pattern-Drawing-Project/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 🙏 Acknowledgments
-Special thanks to Mario Zahariev, my lecturer at Softuni, for providing the initial code framework and guiding me through the Programming Fundamentals with JavaScript cours
+Special thanks to Mario Zahariev, my lecturer at Softuni, for providing the initial code framework and guiding me through the Programming Fundamentals with JavaScript course.